BiggerPockets/patterns/_patterns/crud-actions-only.md

 ````

 When applying this rule, consider the mental overhead of extracting a new resource out of a controller.
 For example, if
-you want to give the user the ability to delete everything in a collection, it may make more sense to keep the similar
+you want to give the user the ability to delete everything in a collection, it may make more sense to keep similar
 logic near the other actions.
 In this case, it's OK to not follow this pattern.

 ### Bad